paritytech/polkadot/roadmap/implementers-guide/src/node/README.md

 ## Assumptions

 The Node-side code comes with a set of assumptions that we build upon.
-These assumptions encompass most of the basic blockchain functionality that we build upon.
+These assumptions encompass most of the fundamental blockchain functionality.

 We assume these things about the underlying node environment:
   * The underlying **consensus** algorithm, whether it is BABE or SASSAFRAS is implemented.